-June 2021 sales were up by three units over June 2020 (6 vs. 3).
-Year-to-date unit sales are 43 this year vs. 22 last year, a gain of 21 (+96%).
-Dollar sales are up 105%.
-This is a strong start to the year, despite an inventory shortage that is even worse than for single-family homes.
-The lack of inventory will be a constraint on sales as the year progresses.
+July 2021 sales were down by 5 units over July 2020 (3 vs. 8).
+Year-to-date unit sales are 46 this year vs. 30 last year, a gain of 18 units (+53%).
+Dollar sales are up 68% at $14.6 million vs. $8.7 million.
+The condo inventory shortage is even worse than for single-family homes, and the lack of supply will be a constraint on sales going forward.
 As with single-family homes, there are no signs that inventory will increase significantly this year–or in the near future years.

-At the time of this report, there are 17 condo sales pending, up from 15 last month, and significantly more than the 3-7 that was typical up until last year.
-As with homes, some of this increase is due to the increased time it is taking to get sales contracts closed (backlog of title work, appraisals).
+At the time of this report, there are 19 condo sales pending, up from 17 last month, and significantly more than the 3-7 that was typical up until last year.
+As with homes, much of this increase is due to the increased time it is taking to get sales contracts closed (backlog of title work, appraisals).

-Price Discounting – Year-to-date final sales price has averaged 3.0% less than last asking price when the condo went under contract; the discount from original price is 4.9%.
-These are simply averages; there have been a number of cases of condos selling at or above asking price.
+Price Discounting – Year-to-date final sales price has averaged 2.8% less than last asking price when the condo went under contract; the discount from original price is 4.7%.
+There have been a number of cases of condos selling at or above asking price.

 Here are the discounts from original asking price for the past seven years, and this year to date:

 2014 2015 2016 2017 2018 2019 2020 2021 ytd

 12.7% 8.6% 11.8% 6.7% 6.5% 5.5% 3.2% 4.7%